13. Crystal Palace – £68m

 Crystal Palace finished 12th last season, a place they are more or less comfortable with.
 The highest-paid player in their squad is club legend Wilfried Zaha, who makes a weekly salary of £130,000.

 Leicester finished 8th last season, slightly lower than expected.
+However, this season has been nothing short of a disaster for them, as the club currently sits just above the relegation zone.
 Thus, they have some catching up to do.
 Club legend Jamie Vardy is the highest-paid player in the squad with a salary of £140,000 per week.

-Ever since the change in ownership, Newcastle are splashing some cash in the market.
-Bruno Guimaraes and Alexander Isak are the highest-paid players at the club with a weekly salary of £120,000
+Ever since the change in ownership, Newcastle have been splashing some cash in the market.
+Bruno Guimaraes and Alexander Isak are the highest-paid players at the club with a weekly salary of £120,000.

 After a good last season, West Ham are struggling this season.
 They have been poor both home and away and are flirting with relegation zones.
 The highest-paid player in the team is Lucas Paqueta with a weekly wage of £150,000.